adolincauthon/J-Shuffle/README.md

 Pollinate takes the path to an input schema that is loosely based on the JSON Schema spec.
 The top level of the schema have a "type" key set to "object".
 It must also have a "properties" key which is set to an object containing the schema.
 See details for each data type below.
 Pollinate also takes a path to the output file, and a count determining the number of JSON objects to store in the JSON array.

+I tested this program by using different schemas to produce JSON files.
+I iteratively went through each type of schema item I am supporting and ensured they were able to be parsed.
+There still needs to be some work done to gracefully handle errors.
+Currently it panicks in most scenarios, but this is primarily to be used as a CLI application and not a crate.
+In that scenario panicking if the schema is unparsable is the correct behavior.

+I would also like to expand this to support the entire JSON Schema specification.
+It is based on this specification but does not handle all use cases.
+It is a pretty simplified version that I will find use for but would need to be improved upon for others to do so.

 ### Schema requirements

 ##### string